‘Star Citizen’ Release Date Could Be A New Hope For Disappointed ‘No Man’s Sky’ Gamers

 Sure, we’ve had movies and TV shows to attempt to fill the void.
 Star Trek gave audiences the chance to live out their fantasies through the eyes of Captains Kirk and Picard, but the audience still wasn’t in control of the exploration.
 Until the world unites and creates a free travel space program, video games are the closest we’re likely to get.

 For gamers who have been craving true space exploration, No Man’s Sky was meant to be that experience.
-It unfortunately ended up being a “copy and paste” of the same few planets and life forms over and over and gave little incentive to explore.
+It ended up being a “copy and paste” of the same few planets and life forms over and over and gave little incentive to explore.
 After visiting more than about six planets, there wasn’t really anything new to discover.

 One Reddit user had his expectations dashed, according to PC Gamer.
 Chris prepared a high-end Alienware Alpha PC for his fantastic excursion, a $600 upgrade, only to end up with a repetitive experience after 20 hours with it.